stones-1130/dsc-mod-1-project-v2-1-onl01-dtsc-pt-041320/README.md

 5. What's the average return on investment for a successful film?
 6. What's the average production budget for the top 150 most successful (by worldwide gross) movies of the last ten years?

-Phase 2- Analyze commonalities in the data for the top performers of the last 10 years.
+**Phase 2-** Analyze commonalities in the data for the top performers of the last 10 years.

-Micro Questions:
+**Micro Questions:**
 1. Which movies had the highest return on investment from the last 10 years (2010-2020)?
 2. Which production companies were the most successful during the past 10 years?
-3. Which production company had the ROI?
+3. Which production company had the highest average ROI?
 4. What parental guidance ratings were associated with the highest earnings?

-## Getting started
+# Getting started

 1. Import packages and data